Hollywood producer Arnon Milchan testifies at Netanyahu bribery trial over gifts 'supply line' - ExBulletin

 Hollywood producer Arnon Milchan testifies at Netanyahu bribery trial over gifts ‘supply line’

-An Israeli producer of Hollywood blockbusters spoke at Prime Minister Benjamin Netanyahu’s corruption trial on Sunday, describing how he routinely delivered tens of thousands of dollars worth of champagne, cigars and other gifts requested by the Israeli leader .
+JERUSALEM (AP) Hollywood producer Arnon Milchan was testifying at the corruption trial of Israeli Prime Minister Benjamin Netanyahus on Sunday to answer questions about an alleged champagne and cigar supply line flowing to the Israeli leader and his wife allegedly in exchange assistance with Milchans staff and business needs.

-Arnon Milchan, who appeared via video link from the British city of Brighton, near where he is based, is a key witness whose testimony is essential for prosecutors trying to prove Mr Netanyahu committed fraud and abuse of confidence in one of the three cases. brought against him.
+Milchan, who appeared via video link from the English town of Brighton, near his home, is a key witness whose testimony is essential for prosecutors trying to prove Netanyahu committed fraud and breach of trust in one of the three cases brought against him. .

-Prosecutors hope Mr. Milchan’s testimony, which began on Sunday and was expected to continue this week and next, paints a picture of the lavish favors given to Mr. Netanyahu and his wife that allegedly prompted the Israeli leader to use his position of power to advance Milchans’ interests.
-The defense will try to establish that Mr. Netanyahu was not acting in the personal interest of Mr. Milchan and that the gifts were only friendly gestures.

-Prosecution and defense lawyers question Mr Milchan in a hotel conference room in Brighton.
-Although no journalists are allowed to be present, Netanyahu’s wife Sara, on a private visit to Britain, will sit there.

 |